Deep reinforcement learning-based active flow control of an elliptical cylinder: transitioning from an elliptical

 Across all test cases, persistent instabilities in the form of vortices are observed at the exit of the computational domain, indicating that the fluid flow remains unstable in the downstream direction.
 As the fluid advances downstream, there is a tendency for the peak vortex intensity to decrease.
 This attenuation of vorticity is primarily attributed to the viscous diffusion effects commonly present in low Reynolds number regions.
 This finding is consistent with the studies by \citeauthor{JOHNSON2004229} \cite{JOHNSON2004229}.
 Between \(Ar\) of 2 and 1.25, in addition to the recirculation bubble downstream of the cylinder, two additional recirculation bubbles form near the upstream wall.
 As \(Ar\) is further reduced, the confined flow exhibits only one recirculation bubble.
 This observation is similar to that of \citeauthor{sahin2004numerical} \cite{sahin2004numerical}, where two additional recirculation bubbles appear on the solid sidewalls of the computational domain under the influence of blockage ratio and Reynolds number.
 These phenomena in the wake field of elliptical cylinders represent some intriguing physical behaviors.
-This serves as a foundation for subsequent flow control studies.